This year the Library Gardening Group is continuing to open the ‘Tradescant’s Retreat’ garden every 2nd Saturday each month, from 1.30 til about 4.00.

 - Garden coaching support, swapping tips, seeds etc

-Google map of the area showing community gardens and other places of interest to gardeners
+Google map of local community gardens and places of interest to gardeners

 Note, to view the details of each place easily, click on the ‘View Tradescant’s Retreat Gardening Group Map in a larger map’ link to open a larger version.